[Democracy Watch logo]

 • bringing together interested groups to participate in democratization coalitions working for common reforms;

-• coordinating a DemocratizACTION Network of citizens who participate in campaigns to push politicians and businesses to enact the reforms;
+• coordinating a DemocratizACTION Network of Democracy Watchers who participate in campaigns to push politicians and businesses to enact the reforms;

 • campaigning for democratic decision-making processes to make it easier to enact the reforms; and